 New horse owners go to look for a boarding barn and discover that every barn has a different feed program, turnout routine, barn rules, and so much more.
-Or, they take lessons from one instructor and then watch a clinic and discover that there are more ways than just one to train one movement.
+Or, they take lessons from one instructor and then watch a clinic and discover that there are many ways to train one movement.
 Turn the horses out 24/7 or leave them in most of the day?
-Ride with contact or go ‘on the buckle’?
+Ride with contact or go 'on the buckle'?
 There are so many extremes to horse keeping and riding, and then there are all the gray areas in-between.
 Where is a newbie to start?

 For example, look at the variety of disciplines found in the horse world.
 Although every horse has four legs, a head and a tail, you find such a huge variety of activities from riding (so many sub-classifications in just riding) to driving (almost as many possibilities as riding), vaulting, ski joring (look that one up!), line/breeding classes, trick training, and so much more.

 And you can't stop there.
 Feeding horses can be as varied and emotionally-laden as the discipline you choose.
 With the huge variety of 'complete feeds' as well as the old 'tried-and-true' grains, it can be hard to make a decision - especially when even in one barn, there may be as many different types of feed as there are horses!